 Claimant's prolonged non-engagement despite demonstrated ability to participate shows that lesser sanctions than disallowance of the Claim would be ineffective.
-The Claim lacks legal basis for recovery, and Claimant failed to engage.
-Any further delay would be futile as Claimant has already disregarded multiple notices that directly affected her potential recovery, including the Motion to Estimate.
+The Claim lacks supporting documentation that only Claimant can provide, yet Claimant has refused to engage.
+Any further delay would be futile as Claimant has already disregarded multiple notices that directly affected his potential recovery, including the Motion to Estimate.
 No lesser sanction could cure these fundamental deficiencies in the Claim itself, nor is there any indication that additional time would result in Claimant's participation after such extensive non-engagement.